RyanBabij/WorldSim/README.md

 # WorldSim
 Takes WorldGen data and uses it to simulate civilisations.
 This can be used to create a consistent history within which a game may take place.
 Basically it uses the same approach as [Dwarf Fortress](http://www.bay12games.com/dwarves/).

 This project is currently in development, there is no release at the moment.
+Also it won't compile without some DLLs.
 More information can be found on the [wiki](https://github.com/RyanBabij/WorldSim/wiki).

 ## How does it work?